 A panel of 21 scientists and health experts analyzed more than 900 scientifically-sound research studies and made new recommendations based on the findings that elevated blood pressure leads to an increased risk of heart disease, stroke, and other series health issues.

 PCNA’s Immediate Past President Cheryl Dennison Himmelfarb, RN, ANP, PhD, FAHA, FPCNA, FAAN, is a co-author of the hypertension recommendations and guidelines and had this to say:

 “There is a growing body of evidence that lower blood pressure is better for your health.
 Data show that risk for heart attack, stroke, and other consequences of high blood pressure begin at systolic blood pressure levels above 120mmHg.
 In fact, risk doubles at 130mmHg compared to levels below 120mmHg.
 The 2017 guidelines reflect this information to help people prevent and treat high blood pressure much sooner.”

-Nurses and advanced practice nurses are ready to meet the challenge of implementing these new guidelines.
+Nurses and advanced practice nurses are ready to meet the challenge of implementing these new hypertension recommendations and guidelines.
 Nurses regularly apply behavior change principles and strategies, including shared decision-making when educating their patients to help reduce their primary and secondary cardiovascular risk.
 Patients benefit greatly from nurses being able to see them more frequently and for longer periods of time.
 Regular follow up helps to support patient’s efforts at lifestyle change, monitor effectiveness of treatments and medication adherence.

 “PCNA is here to support nurses, with professional and patient education resources, as they implement these new guidelines and assist patients to make critical lifestyle changes,” said Jo-Ann Eastwood, PhD, CNS, ACNP-BC, FAHA, FAAN, PCNA President.